-- Randomization a statistical tool used to minimize potential uncontrollable factors "lurking variables" (which might vary over the length of the experiment) in the experiment by randomly assigning treatment to the experimental units. - Results in "averaging out" the effects of the extraneous factors that may be present in order to minimize the risk of these factors affecting the experimental results. - Randomization is essential for making causal inferences.
+- Randomization a statistical tool used to minimize potential uncontrollable factors "lurking variables" (which might vary over the length of the experiment) in the experiment by randomly assigning treatment to the experimental units. - Results in "averaging out" the effects of the extraneous factors that may be present to minimize the risk of these factors affecting the experimental results. - Randomization is essential for making causal inferences, e.g., using Randomized Controlled Trials (RCTs).